jakobmalmgren/react-project/README.md

 -I created this project only for practise purpose, to increase my toolbox.

 What particular technology did I want to learn?
--This project i focused on:
+This project i focused on:

-React
-React-router-dom
-Hooks
+-React

+-React-router-dom

+-Hooks

-Different type of functions such as arrowfunctions etc Variations of methods
+-Different type of functions such as arrowfunctions etc

-Props
+-Variations of methods

+-Props

-Destructuring props
+-Destructuring props

-Function components
+-Function components

-Folder structure
+-Folder structure

-Arrays
-Objects
+-Arrays

+-Objects

-Conditional rendering
+-Conditional rendering

-Template literals
+-Template literals

 Is it for a non-profit organization?
 -Yes it is, its only for me.